-Atsushi Fukasawa Former Professor, Chiba University, JAPAN fukasawafuji@yahoo.co.jp Yumi Takizawa Institute of Statistical Mathematics, JAPAN takizawa@ism.ac.jp
+Atsushi Fukasawa Former Professor, Chiba University, JAPAN fukasawafuji@yahoo.co.jp

-Abstract: - Electrophysical modelling of axon is given based on voltage equilibrium and current continuity conditions.
+Abstract: - Electrophysical modelling of axon and its analysis are given based on voltage equilibrium and current continuity conditions.
 Inductance L and capacity C per unit length are obtained for lossless axon.
 Attenuation, phase rotation, and phase (signal) velocity are given for axon with loss.
 It is then presented that higher velocity and wideband signal transmission are realized by reduction of C and L by myelination and large cross section of axons.
-It is also presented that long distance transmission becomes available by reduction of serial resistance r and parallel conductance g by voltage dependent Na+ channels distributed at unmyelinated parts of axons.
+Loss and phase rotation per unit length are also obtained for axon with serial resistance r and parallel conductance g.
+Long distance transmission is found available by reduction of serial resistance r and parallel conductance g by voltage dependent Na^+ channels distributed at unmyelinated parts of axons.

-Key-Words: - Electrophysical model of axon, Myelination and unmyelination in axon, Velocity and bandwidth, Attenuation, Phase rotation.
+Key-Words: - Electrophysical modelling of axon, Myelination and unmyelination in axon, Velocity and bandwidth, Attenuation, Phase rotation.